Narendran040/Nasscom-VSD-Soc-design/README.md

 The `libs.ref` directory contains the reference libraries, which are pre-designed, pre-characterized standard cells, memory blocks, and I/O libraries used in the design of integrated circuits using the Skywater 130nm process.
-These libraries are crucial for digital logic design and are typically used in synthesis, place-and-route, simulation, and verification stages of the design flow.
+These libraries are crucial for digital logic design and are typically used in the synthesis, place-and-route, simulation, and verification stages of the design flow.
 Here's a breakdown of the contents based on the structure you've provided:

 ---

 ### 1. **`sky130_fd_io`**:
    - **Purpose**: Contains the I/O library cells for the Skywater 130nm process.
    - **Files**: This includes I/O cells that handle interfacing between the chip and the external environment.
-These cells may include features like voltage level shifting, ESD protection, and signal buffering.
+These cells may include voltage level shifting, ESD protection, and signal buffering.
-   - **Use**: Primarily used in the design's input/output pad ring, allowing signals to safely enter and exit the chip.
+   - **Use**: This is primarily used in the design's input/output pad ring, allowing signals to enter and exit the chip safely.

 ---

 ### 2. **`sky130_fd_pr`**:
    - **Purpose**: Likely contains the power-related cells for power distribution and protection within the chip.
-   - **Files**: May include power rings, power pads, ground pads, and other cells that handle power and ground distribution across the chip.
+   - **Files**: This may include power rings, power pads, ground pads, and other cells that handle power and ground distribution across the chip.
    - **Use**: Essential for ensuring that the design has stable power and ground connections, which is crucial for proper functionality and noise reduction.

 ---